Microservices

 Choosing the optimal data store is one of the most important yet overlooked aspects of system design.
 Canva Live had to be scalable from the start, with the system plugging into our high-traffic, existing presentation experience.
 Defaulting to an RDBMS database that only supports vertical scalability of writes, would make it more difficult to support growth.

 To build an end-to-end reactive system, we required a datastore with a reactive client driver to enable end-to-end request processing of the RPC, using reactive APIs.
-This programming model allows the service to enjoy the full benefits of reactive systems (as outlined in the reactive manifesto), prioritizing increased resilience to burst traffic, and increased scalability.
+This programming model allows the service to enjoy the full benefits of reactive systems (as outlined in the reactive manifesto(opens in a new tab or window)), prioritizing increased resilience to burst traffic, and increased scalability.
 We also needed a publish-subscribe (pub/sub) API that implements the reactive streams spec, to help us monitor data from participant events, such as questions and question deletions.

 Secondly, our session data is transient with a pre-set invalidation timeout of a few hours.
 We needed to expire data structures without performing housekeeping tasks in a separate worker process.
 Due to the temporary lifetime of our data, a file system based on databases would create the overhead of disk accesses.
 Finally, we have seen phenomenal year-on-year growth in our presentations product, and needed a database to horizontally scale.